cms-tau-pog/TauFW/PicoProducer/README.md

   you can choose a larger `nfilesperjob` to reduce the number of short jobs.
   This overrides the default `nfilesperjob` in the configuration.
 * `blacklist`: A list of files that you do not want to run on.
 This is useful if some files are corrupted.

+Note that a priori skimming and analysis channels use the same sample lists (and therefore the same nanAOD files) for the same era as specified in the configuration.
+While skimming is an optional step, typically you first want to skim nanoAOD from existing files on the GRID (given by DAS) and store them locally for faster and more reliable access.
+To run on skimmed nanoAOD files, you need to change `store` for each skimmed sample to point to the storage location.

 To get a file list for a sample in the sample list, you can use the `get files` subcommand.
 If you include `--write`, the list will be written to a text file as defined by `filelistdir` in the [configuration](#Configuration):